KevinDepedri/Novel-Class-Discovery/README.md

 CUDA_VISIBLE_DEVICES=0 python auto_novel.py --mode test --dataset_name mnisit_baseline --model_name resnet_IL_minsiit_baseline --exp_root ./data/experiments/pretrained/
 ```

 ## Experiment  6 (Unbalanced Classes) - Supported only for CIFAR-10

+Useful to understand the impact of unbalanced domain on the performance of the model.

 This experiment allows to train and test a model using a custom number of samples for each class of CIFAR10.

-We performed this experiment to see how the model performs in the case where the number of labeled samples is very low (1/10 of the unlabeled samples), and in the opposite case, where the number of unlabeled samples is equal to 1/10 of the labeled samples.
+In particular, we performed this experiment to see how the model performs in case the number of labeled samples is very low (1/10 of the unlabeled samples), and in the opposite case, where the number of unlabeled samples is equal to 1/10 of the labeled samples.

 The experiment is based on a custom version of the CIFAR10 dataset called CustomCIFAR10.
 This takes in input all the usual parameters of the CIFAR10 dataset and a ``remove_dict``.
 This parameters allow to give in input a dictionary, which specifies how many samples we want to be removed for each class.
 The dictionary need to follow this format: ``remove_dict={0: 0, 1: 0, 2: 0, 3: 0, 4: 0, 5: 4500, 6: 4500, 7: 4500, 8: 4500, 9: 4500}``.
 In this previous example we are removing 0 samples for each class from 0 to 4, while we are removing 4500 samples for each class from 5 to 9.
-The specified number of samples to remove is removed randomly between the samples of the specified class.
+The specified number of samples is removed randomly from the corrsponding class.

 To run your own unbalanced experiment, follow the ensuing procedure:

-1. Train your model until the end of the ``selfsupervised_learning-step`` and store the weights of your model (refer to the first part of the ``readme`` file for the full procedure to follow for SSL training)
+1. Run ``selfsupervised_learning-step`` and store the weights of your model (refer to the of the ``readme`` file for the full procedure to follow for SSL training)

 2. Open the file ``unbalanced_supervised_learning.py``
    - At line 191 turn ``logging_on`` to True if you need to log the data to WandB, otherwise check it to be False